-We have made reading a top priority with both of our kids since they were born because Evan and I both love to read so much, and we believe whole-heartedly that a passion for reading leads to a passion for life-long learning.
-I have also been excited to witness how reading a certain book opens up a great conversation between me and Connor or gets him interested about a specific topic that he wants to learn more about.
+We have made reading a top priority with both of our kids since they were born because my husband Evan and I both love to read so much, and we believe whole-heartedly that a passion for reading leads to a passion for life-long learning.
+I have also been excited to witness how reading a certain book opens up a great conversation between me and my kids or sparks their interest about a specific topic that they want to learn more about.

 We’ve been reading various books relating to celebrating uniqueness for years now, and from those we’ve found through researching, at the library and at the bookstore, here are our favorites:

 1. Whoever You Are by Mem Fox.
 Oh, how I loved this book!
 I loved it so much that I first got it from the library, and then bought it for our own collection.
 It has a wonderful message for children about how even though everyone is different in their looks, beliefs, cultures, etc., we are so similar too because we all experience joy, laughs and love.
 Not only a must-read, but a must-have!

 2. Different is Awesome by Ryan Haack.
 Hands down, my kids’ favorite book on this list!
 Ryan wrote this story about himself, to help teach children that even though he was born with his left hand missing, he can still do just about anything everyone else can do to – he just may do it a little bit differently.
 But in his book, he helps readers to realize that we’re all different from each other, and being different is awesome!